STATEMENT OF SOLIDARITY

 Reviewed our governance and operating policies through an equity lens as part of a year-long Nonprofit Clinic run by UVA School of Law that wrapped up in May 2021.

-Met bi-weekly as a staff, beginning in June 2021, to participate in anti-racist training and discuss DEI articles, books, podcasts, and a field trip to Jefferson School African American Heritage Center in fall 2021.
+Meet bi-weekly as a staff, beginning in June 2021, to participate in anti-racist training and discuss DEI articles, books, and podcasts, or take field trips as a staff.

 Launched an internal Equity Audit in fall 2021 in partnership with an outside DEI consultant.

-Offered Pay-What-You-Can tickets to most performances throughout the pandemic and beyond.
-This program, launched 26 years ago by Live Arts, is sustained by community partners committed to keeping live theater affordable and accessible.
+Offer Pay-What-You-Can tickets to our productions.
+This program, launched in 1997 ago by Live Arts, is sustained by community partners committed to keeping live theater affordable and accessible.

 Institutionalized land acknowledgements to the Monacan Nation and began learning about the people behind those acknowledgements through books, conversations, and staff/Board field trips to the Monacan Ancestral Museum in spring 2022.